White people in the United Kingdom: Integration and representations

 White people are usually defined, in scholarly works and media, as the majority group in the country.
 It is not always clear whether majority-based terminology is dependent on cultural perceptions, statistics (such as ONS censuses and UK Statistics Authority's Citizenship Surveys) or a combination of multiple factors.
 The scope of the term of white people, or reference to a white majority within the UK, is sometimes a source of debate or controversy.
 For example, Richard Dyer's work, an academic who specialises in racial representations, suggests the ethnicity of white people in Britain is rarely scrutinised.

 There have been social challenges to integration, and adjustment to multiculturalism, in the United Kingdom among the white population.
 A study conducted by NatCen Social Research asked whites in the UK a number of questions, including: "Do you think most white people in Britain would mind/would you mind if a close relative were to marry a person of black or West Indian/Asian origin?"
 The results found that between 1983 and 2013, the white participants' opinions on "white people in Britain" dropped from around 80% 'would mind' to under 60%, and their personal opinions moved from around 60% to just over 30%.
-A publicly-funded Citizenship Survey found that 56 percent of "Whites in Britain" had friendships exclusively with other white people.
+A publicly-funded Citizenship Survey found that 56 per cent of "Whites in Britain" had friendships exclusively with other white people.
 Based on analysis of the Citizenship Survey, academics Anthony Heath and Yaojun Li wrote:

 [I]t is in fact the whites who are by far the most likely to have friends only from their own race - that is other whites.
 Given the much larger number of whites in Britain, and the geographical concentration of ethnic minorities in large conurbations, many whites will not have opportunity to meet ethnic minorities.